nattallie/Algorithms/README.md

 # Algorithms
-Covered problems from Cracking The Interview problems.
-All of them are solved using Swift.
+"Cracking The Interview Problems" problems were covered.
+Swift is used to solve all of them.

 ## Chapters:
 * Chapter 1 - Arrays and Strings